Watching the Waters

 Ammonia Screening

 Ammonia screening is a water quality monitoring program designed to rapidly identify potential pollutants with the intent to initiate pollution source tracking.
 The results of the ammonia screening program have identified sanitary discharges, drinking water system leaks, and chemical spills.
-Each of the 47 sampling locations is visited on a weekly basis and all chemical analyses are performed in the field.
-To view historic sampling data please visit the Stream Impact Sampling and Ammonia Page
+Currently, there are 121 sampling locations.
+Most are visited on a weekly basis; while all are visited at least twice per month.
+Chemical analyses are performed in the field for the following parameters: ammonia nitrogen, chlorine, dissolved oxygen, pH, conductivity and water temperature.
+To view historic sampling data please visit the Stream Impact Sampling and Ammonia Page.

 Biological Monitoring

 Biological monitoring consists of the collection and analysis of benthic macroinvertebrates and other field parameters to determine stream conditions in the City’s three major watersheds: the Gwynns Falls, the Jones Falls, and the Back River.
-Sampling for each watershed occurs every spring on a rotating basis.
+Sampling occurs every spring at 20 randomly selected stream stations and at 8 fixed stream stations.
 The City’s program is based on Maryland Biological Stream Survey protocols developed by the Maryland Department of Natural Resources.
 The results of this sampling program are available in the Annual MS4 Compliance Report.

 See a Problem?